-"RESOLVED THAT pursuant to the provisions of Sections 196, 197, 198 and all other applicable provisions if any, read with Schedule V of the Companies Act, 2013 ('Act') and pursuant to the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended and other applicable provisions of the Companies Act, 2013 and Rules made thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force) and any subsequent amendment / modification in the Rules, Act and/or applicable laws in this regard and pursuant to recommendation of the Nomination and Remuneration Committee, approval of Shareholders of the Company, be and is hereby accorded for revision in the terms and conditions of the appointment and payment of remuneration to Mr. Pratik Patel, as a Managing Director of the Company for a period with effect from 1st March, 2020 upto 28th February 2022 on the terms and conditions as annexed in this Notice and specifically approved with powers to alter, amend, vary and modify the terms and conditions as they deem fit in such manner and within the limits prescribed under Schedule V to the said Act or any statutory amendment(s) and/or modification(s) thereof."
+"RESOLVED THAT pursuant to the provisions of Sections 196, 197, 198 and all other applicable provisions if any, read with Schedule V of the Companies Act, 2013 ('Act') and pursuant to the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended and other applicable provisions of the Companies Act, 2013 and Rules made thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force) and any subsequent amendment / modification in the Rules, Act and/or applicable laws in this regard and pursuant to recommendation of the Nomination and Remuneration Committee, approval of Shareholders of the Company, be and is hereby accorded for revision in the terms and conditions of the appointment and payment of remuneration to Mr. Pratik Patel, as a Managing Director of the Company for a period with effect from 1st March, 2020 upto 28th February 2022 on the terms and conditions as they deem fit in such manner and within the limits prescribed under Schedule V to the said Act or any statutory amendment(s) and/or modification(s) thereof."